 Back to Jeff Huang's Main Page

-It seems like the art of including images in publication materials has been lost.
+There's a bit of an art for including images in publication materials so they look their best.
 I searched online but only found shallow articles describing the many file types, and not a guide for how to use them.
-I hope this document can lead to fewer charts with compression artifacts, vector graphics that have sadly been saved as pixels, and 10 megabyte pdf files.
-I have tried to write this with as little technical detail as possible so that everyone can apply these guidelines.
-Also, there are exceptions to everything written here, but what I'm explaining is the typicaly scenarios.
+I hope these notes can lead to fewer charts with compression artifacts, vector graphics that have sadly been saved as pixels, and 10 megabyte pdf files.
+I've tried to write about the typical scenarios, but there are obviously some exceptions.

 There are three different image types, and each one needs a different treatment.
 There are photographs and digital graphics; within digital graphics, there are pixel-based (raster) graphics and vector graphics.
 One type should never be converted to another type, as they are best stored in their native format.